hsdoaa/CRISPR_Cas9_Regression/README.md

 # CRISPR_Cas9_Regression

-These are regression predictors that predict the average fold change of sgRNAs of in-house Crisper-cas9 dataset.
+These are regression predictors that predict the average fold change of sgRNAs from Crisper-cas9 experiments.
 Those models include:

 Support vector regression (SVR)